SynapFilter/InferLink/README.md

 # InferLink
-Inferring Significant Links and Layers of Deep Neural Networks to Adversarial Attacks Using Synaptic Filtering
+Inferring the fragility, robustness and antifragility of links and layers in deep neural networks.

+## The Algorithm

+The InferLink algorithm is a signal processing tools to decipher

 ## Structure of repository